 Got holiday travel plans?
 You’re in good company.
 In 2017 alone, AAA projected that 107 million Americans spent the holidays away from home

 .
-As another holiday season approaches, you can expect the roads, rails, and skies to once again fill with travelers — all of whom are eager for a final getaway before the new year.
+As another holiday season approaches, you can expect the roads, rails, and skies to once again fill with travelers — all of whom are eager for a final getaway before the

 With such a huge influx of passengers, holiday travel season comes with its share of stresses, delays, and mix-ups.
 But with the right tools, you’ll be able to return with your holiday spirit